This topic refers to different type of policing in fantastical scenarios. The bulk of the entries can be divided between two types:-

 Uniquely Empowered Officers

-Dangerous Game (1988) featured a cop who snapped and went on killing rampages and PsychoCop (1989) was a slasher movie featuring a killer cop.
+Dangerous Game (1987) featured a cop who snapped and went on killing rampage, while PsychoCop (1989) was a slasher movie featuring a killer cop.
 Maniac Cop (1988) and sequels concern a disfigured former cop who has become a hulking killer.

-In more realistic portrayals, one could add Ray Liotta’s psychopathic officer in the thriller Unlawful Entry (1992) and the psychopathic deputy sheriff played by Stacey Keach and Casey Affleck in respectively The Killer Inside Me (1976) and The Killer Inside Me (2010).
+In more realistic portrayals, one could add Ray Liotta’s psychopathic officer in the thriller Unlawful Entry (1992), the psychopathic deputy sheriff played by Stacey Keach and Casey Affleck in respectively The Killer Inside Me (1976) and The Killer Inside Me (2010) and Danny Geva in Rabies (2010).

 The Stephen King adaptation Desperation (2006) features a possessed small town sheriff.